Wednesday, October 30, 2013-

 Students from Mount Ida College’s Criminal Justice Program will volunteer to help coordinate the conference, in addition to sitting in on panel discussions and sessions.
 Criminal Justice Department Chair Donna Ross says having the MAWLE 10th Annual Conference on campus is yet another way for her students pursuing a career in criminal justice to get hands-on learning and be exposed to well-regarded and respected experts in the field.

 If you would like to learn more about MAWLE or the 10th Annual Conference, visit their website at www.mawle.org.
-Register for the conference to reserve your seat.
-To learn more about Mount Ida College’s Criminal Justice Program, visit our undergraduate majors, or contact Donna Ross directly at email@example.com.
+To learn more about Mount Ida College’s Criminal Justice Program, visit our undergraduate majors, or contact Donna Ross directly at firstname.lastname@example.org.